-being urged or required by administrators and lawyers fearful of lawsuits to use phrases like "Happy Holidays" instead of "Merry Christmas" or "Happy Christmas."
+fearful of lawsuits to use phrases like "Happy Holidays" or "Season's Greetings" instead of "Merry Christmas" or "Happy Christmas."

-Many advertising pieces during the Christmas season now delete the "Christ" part of the word Christmas.
+Many advertising pieces during the Christmas season now delete the "Christ" part of the word "Christmas."

 Why was the birth of the baby Jesus considered so significant in the first place?
 And why is Christmas being viewed differently today?
 What has happened to cause an event which has so influenced the modern world to be slowly erased from people's thinking?